Josh-Bowen/Pomodoro-X-Friendo/software_Development_Plan.md

 ## Interaction and Experience
 When the app is started, there will be a welcome message and brief explanation on what the app is, as well as how to use it.
-The user will be prompted to name their new friendo, after which
+The user will be prompted to name their new friendo, after which they will provided with a list of commands and what they do.
+The user can then at their own discresion, start a work timer, break timer, ask for an affirmation, and more.
+The user can check on their friendo so long as a timer is not running, and see its progession as it gets happy if you work hard or sad if you slack off. to exit the app, the user only need to enter in the command 'bye' or use a keyboard interrupt with ctrl + c.

 ## Functions